cucumber/language-service/CONTRIBUTING.md

 If your contribution is to add support for a new programming language, follow these steps:

 0. Read and understand tree-sitter.
 It's job is to query the source code of whatever language you are trying to add support for.
-By doing this we can find the specific functions or methods that correspond to that languages Cucumber support.
+By doing this we can find the specific functions or methods that correspond to that language's Cucumber support.
 This allows the `language-service` to abstract away the language specific components and allows the rest of the program to work in more universal Gherkin space.
 1. Run `npm install -E tree-sitter-{language}`
 2. Update `languages` in `scripts/build.js` and add it to [cucumber/vscode/README.md](https://github.com/cucumber/vscode/blob/main/README.md).
 3. Run `npm install` - this should build a wasm for the new language into `dist/{language}.wasm`